-The Committee reviewed the Annual Governance Statement (AGS) for 2016/17 which identified governance issues requiring further ongoing improvement relating to:
+The Committee reviewed the Annual Governance Statement (AGS) for 2017/18 which identified governance issues requiring further ongoing improvement relating to:

-- the Council's readiness with the General Data Protection Regulations which came into force 25 May 2018; and - raising awareness of Corporate Policies such as Code of Conduct, whistleblowing and data protection.
+- the Council's readiness with the General Data Protection Regulations which came into force 25 May 2018; and - the Transformation programme, which involves the delivery of a new staff structure, IT and accommodation strategies and implementation of new processes, structures and technology.

-The assurance framework remained unchanged during 2017/18 and the Council's Code of Corporate Governance was reviewed by the committee in February 2018 to ensure it remains compliant with the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government.
-The Committee was able to be satisfied that there is a robust assurance framework in place to safeguard the Council's resources through reliance on the annual review of the Council's system of internal control and the Chief Internal Auditor's annual opinion.
+The assurance framework remained unchanged during 2018/19, except around the structure of the senior management team, and the Council's Code of Corporate Governance was reviewed by the committee in January 2019 to ensure it remains compliant with the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government.
+The Committee was able to satisfy themselves that there is a robust assurance framework in place to safeguard the Council's resources through reliance on the annual review of the Council's system of internal control and the Chief Internal Auditor's annual opinion.